-Both are attempts to get you to divulge your most recent customer list and borrow more money, which will only make your situation worse.
+Both are attempts to get you to divulge your most recent customer or income list and borrow more money, which will only make your situation worse.
 Remember the Rule of Holes, "First rule, when you're in a hole, stop digging!"

 Do Invoke Reconciliation